ammar-tanwar/bloglearnbay/posts/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist.md

 * Exploration and Discovery-Geological data such as seismic data and rock types in nearby drilling holes can predict oil pockets.
-* Production Accounting-You can link production data to alarms.
+* Production Accounting You can link production data to alarms.
 * Drilling and Completion-Predictive Analytics can use geological completion and drilling data to determine preferred and optimal drilling sites.
 * Equipment Maintenance-Compare real-time streaming data from oil rigs with past drills to better predict and avoid problems and understand operational risk.
 These examples show the operational goals of oil and gas data science.